 I heard about a safe and reasonably effective method called the “Billings” method (named after the scientists who discovered it, not the city in Montana) from Vancouver-based sexuality coach Kim Anami.
 The method involves examining your cervix for subtle changes in fertility over the course of a month.
 It is awesomely free of carcinogens and artificial hormones, but it is terrifyingly reliant on me to determine when I am ovulating.
 That is not a safe enough bet.

-Forcing women to choose between having children until they hit menopause VS constantly obsessing and worrying about whether their ovaries are going to sabotage their future plans VS ingesting carcinogens does not sound like a 21st century solution to family planning.
+Forcing women to choose between having children until they hit menopause VS constantly obsessing and worrying about whether their ovaries are going to sabotage their future plans VS ingesting carcinogens in the form of menopause pills does not sound like a 21st century solution to family planning.
 Is it so much to ask that I be able to have sex any time I want without having to worry about myself getting pregnant?

 Unfortunately this luxury is only afforded to men, and that is probably the reason we’re still using disco-era birth control.
 Yes, there are men who are devoted partners and caring fathers, but pregnancy’s ramifications fall mostly on women.
 With that in mind, birth control advances beyond those for convenience are apparently not an important focus for research.